Ransomware Forensics: How to Preserve Evidence After a Ransomware Attack

 • The attack vectors exploited to carry out the ransomware attack

-Additionally, a forensic investigation can attempt to geolocate the unauthorized account logins and map them to determine the location where the attack originated.
-These are critical information authorities can use to track, investigate and prosecute the perpetrators of the attack.
+Additionally, a forensics investigation can attempt to geolocate the unauthorized account logins and map them to determine the location where the attack originated.
+These are critical information that authorities can use to track, investigate, and prosecute the perpetrators of the attack.

 The information provided by a ransomware forensics report can help authorities identify ransomware attack patterns and bolster law enforcement investigations and prosecutions of the perpetrator of the attack.
 In addition, the indicators of compromise are typically shared through publicly accessible alerts to help the cyber community prevent future attacks.